dushyant7917/Image-Recognition/README.md

 ```
 _Note: In this case **testimage.jpg** is the image to be predicted and it is placed in the root folder directory_

-##Training the model from scratch!
+##Reusing the model for some other images!
 _You don't need to clone the whole project!
 Just download the **retrain.py** and **label_image.py** in your project directory_

 Go to the project directory.